hacklab-fi/asylum/README.md

 ## About the example handlers

-Use these as example for building your own callbacks (though some might be rather useful as-is), you need to `pip install -r examples/requirements.txt` to install the additional requirements.
+Use these as example for building your own callbacks (though some might be rather useful as-is).